Friday, 29 July 2011

 Follow that bus!
 (France)

-The man said, “She can come too.”
+The man said, in French, “She can come too.”
 I hopped in with my bag, and we started chasing the bus, which by now had a good 10-minute head start on us.

-One more village stop and then the coach would be on the long and straight run into Agen.
+One more village stop and then the coach would be on the long and straight run to Agen, which meant that it'd go at the maximum speed allowed, all the way.
 It was starting to get hairy.

 Listening the Swedish way (Sweden)